|

 The image on the screen shifted to a dishwater blonde woman with large glasses.
 Her cheeks were bright with embarrassment and maybe a little too much eggnog.

+"Oh, I'd do anything for Mr. Gottberg," Kathy said.
+The camera cut away from her.
 Heather wearily clicked off the TV.
 "I bet that Kathy woman's getting a really good review this year," Heather moaned.
 I hadn't even known that Heather knew I was standing there.
 She's sharp like that, my girl.

+"Annual performance reviews?"
+I asked.
+"Is that what this funk is about?"
 The two things Heather hates about working in a law firm at Christmas time: too much candy around and annual performance reviews.

 "You know it, Jamey," Heather said wearily.
 "I hate these things."
 She had her self-evaluation paperwork spread out in front of her.
 I felt for her.
 God knows I'd been there.
 Some boss who thinks he understands how hard your life is comes in and rates your year of busting your ass on a scale of one to five, telling you numerically and scientifically why you don't deserve a promotion.